Mr. Sunshine (South Korean TV series): Reception

 Critics praised the drama for its "deep storytelling" and its ability to raise viewers' awareness of history.
 The Korea Times applauded the drama for shedding light on those deemed peripheral in society, such as women and the lower classes, and for successfully laying out contradictions and hope in the fast-evolving late Joseon period; it also praised the show's strong female characters.
 Time's Kat Moon chose the show as one of "The 10 Best Korean Dramas to Watch on Netflix" and argued, "Besides serving up stunning cinematography, the show introduces two of the most dynamic female leads from the K-drama world".
 Collider's Devon Forward listed it as one of "The Best Korean Dramas on Netflix Right Now".

-Major General Patrick Donaho, the commander of United States Forces Korea strongly recommeded the drama on his twitter in 2020.
+Major General Patrick Donaho, the commander of United States Forces Korea, strongly recommended the drama on his Twitter account in 2020.

 Criticism

-Mr. Sunshine has been criticized by some for what was perceived as an inaccurate portrayal of historical facts and Joseon's culture, accusing it of also being "pro-Japanese".
-In particular the character Gu Dong-mae, who had been portrayed as a member of the Black Dragon Society, a pro-Japanese organization, was criticized, with many feeling that the series tried to justify his actions against Joseon.
-However, the series has also been criticized by a reporter for the exact opposite: enforcing stereotypes of the Japanese as villains and the Americans as heroes.
+Mr. Sunshine has been criticized by some for what was perceived as an inaccurate portrayal of historical facts and Joseon's culture.
+It was also accused of being "pro-Japanese".
+In particular the character Gu Dong-mae, who had been portrayed as a member of the Black Dragon Society, a pro-Japanese organization, was condemned, with many feeling that the series tried to justify his actions against Joseon.
+However, the series has also been criticized for the exact opposite: enforcing stereotypes of the Japanese as villains and the Americans as heroes.

 The production house responded to the criticisms by stating that the organizations and characters portrayed in the series are fictional and that they will modify the character description of Gu Dong-mae accordingly.
 The Black Dragon Society was changed to a fictional organization, the Musin Society.